ysree/awesome_notes/companies/QA_tellmeabout.md

 ### QA Automation & Frameworks
 I am also involved in creating **automation scripts and test workflows**, especially for new vCenter or ESXi features, ensuring they’re validated at scale under different configurations.

-- Applied **shift-left testing principles**, integrating automation coverage from the start of feature development.
+- Applied **shift-left testing**, integrating automation coverage from the start of feature development.

 - Designed and implemented **end-to-end automation frameworks** covering **regression, performance, stress, scalability, monitoring, and resiliency testing** of vCenter systems.
 - Developed a self service **Kubernetes-based workflow orchestration engine** for greenfield deployments that runs and validates on any hardware.